-When you started the journey to purchase term life insurance, you were very likely faced with the dilemma of which rating class to apply for.
+When you started the journey to purchase life insurance, you were very likely faced with the dilemma of which rating class to apply for.
 Preferred.
 Select.
 Standard.
 What do these mean and where do you fit in?
 Understanding term life insurance rating classes and what they mean to the life insurance company and, more importantly, your wallet, is an essential part of feeling secure with your new policy.

 What is a rating class?

 A rating class is a risk category assigned by life insurance companies during the life insurance underwriting process.
 When you apply for a policy, the company will evaluate your application and place you into one of the several different categories of risk depending on your individual circumstances, such as current health, medical history, and family history.

 Your rating class is based on your mortality risk or risk of being susceptible to death.
 Life insurance company actuaries determine the risks that will put you into a specific rating class.
 Information used to determine a rating class includes current health, medical history, family history and participation in dangerous activities.
 There are many mathematical equations and statistics behind the mortality tables used to determine mortality risk.
 And while you may have a family member who lived to be 100 while smoking, drinking and eating bacon cheeseburgers for breakfast, actuaries consider this to be an anomaly.